 Xylitol is safe for people with diabetes and hypoglycemia because it gets into the cells without insulin and can be used to make glucose; therefore, it has a minimal insulin response.
 The glycemic index of xylitol is 7.
 If in doubt, consult your doctor.

 No it is not, but xylitol chewing gum is not meant to be swallowed.
 In case it gets swallowed, it will be transported naturally among other food through intestines.
-The best way to dispose of your chewing gum is to wrap in a piece of paper and throw it in a waste basket.
+The best way to dispose of your chewing gum is to wrap it in a piece of paper and throw it in a rubbish bin.

 Consistency is important, use daily.
 If used only occasionally or even as often as once a day, xylitol may NOT be effective, regardless of the amount.